-Freshmen, Sophomores and Juniors are required to attend their grade level's annual retreat.
+Freshmen and Sophomores are required to attend their grade level's annual retreat.
 Retreat days are considered regular school days.
 The school policy on attendance also applies to retreats.
-Seniors are encouraged to attend a three-day Kairos Retreat.
+Juniors and Seniors are strongly encouraged to attend a three-day Kairos Retreat.
+Additional optional retreat opportunities will be offered during the school year.